edortu1/IT490-C.E.N.P/README.md

 # Kaplunk
-Kaplunk is a site that will allow users to search for and manage a watchlist of new movies to watch.
+Kaplunk is a site that will allow users to search for and manage a watchlist of new movies to watch, and find new movie recommendations.

 ## Features
 - Creating personal user accounts